-Open water swimming is gaining more popularity in recent years, especially after the 10km event was introduced into the London 2012 Olympics.
+Open water swimming is gaining in popularity, especially after the 10 km swim was introduced into the London 2012 Olympics.

-When considering taking part in an open water event while on holiday, you should only take part in approved events.
-These will be events where safety levels are at their highest, both in terms of the course and also in terms of considering swimmer´s welfare.
+When considering an open water event while on holiday, you should only take part in approved events.
+These will be events where safety levels are high, both in terms of the course and also in terms of considering swimmer welfare.
 It is important to know your own limits before taking part, and there will also be some events where you will be able to gain coaching advice.
 As in all sport, the more high profile the event, then the better the facilities should be.

 You will also need to pack the necessary items for your open water swimming event.
-As well as a swim suit and/or wetsuit, which some events will expect you to you wear, you should pack a hat, towel, as well as goggles and lately introduced safety tow float devices.
-We would say the important part for a great adventure in open water are the right goggles which allows you to clearly see where you swim.
+As well as a swim suit and/or wetsuit you should pack a hat, towel, goggles and maybe even safety tow float devices.
+You may require a lubricant like body glide to prevent chaffing.
+We would say the important part for a great adventure in open water are comfortable, clean goggles which allow you to see well.
 If temperatures are lower, then the right wetsuit as well.

 It will be important to get to know those involved with the open water event, and to have someone monitoring your swim.
-You should also listen to local advice regarding the water itself, so you will then be able to make an informed assessment as to whether completing the course will be within your capability.
-If you are swimming in an area that you don´t know too well, then you should take all necessary precautions.
+You should also listen to local advice so you can judge if the course is for you.
+If you are swimming in an area that you do not know, then you should take all necessary precautions.
 It will also be advisable to swim alongside swimmers who do know the course and who swim at your pace.

 Strel Swimming Holidays Croatia